brenoliradev/svelte-standalone/README.md

 - **Bundle Svelte Components**: Uses Vite and `@sveltejs/vite-plugin-svelte` to bundle components into standalone scripts.
 - **Optional Features**: Choose what you need—Tailwind, TypeScript, or Storybook.
-- **Reactive Components**: Leverages Svelte's reactivity and provides a component API for Svelte 4.
+- **Reactive Components**: Leverages Svelte's reactivity to create light but powerfull embedabbles.
-- **Shareable Components**: Create reusable styles and logic with a special `runtime` component.
 - **No Tooling Hassle**: Handles minification, CSS purging, and boilerplate generation.
+- **Shareable Components**: Reuse styles and logic with a special `runtime` component.
-- **Cross Plataform Support**: Handles cross plataform support between different OS and node package managers.
+- **Cross Plataform Support**: Supports your favorite OS or npm package.

 ---